ELR Editor’s Genealogical Scripting

 My mother told me in her last days in Willow Pond here in Statesboro that her grandfather Isom would swat each of his six boys on the rear one time with a razor strop when they came in for supper, telling them he didn’t know what they had done wrong that day but he knew they had been up to somethin’.
 She also said somebody had to read the whole newspaper to him every day.

 Snazzy took a few courses at East Texas State College before he became an ordained Methodist minister, becoming a minister according to my hard-working father so he wouldn’t ever have to work at all.
 One of his brothers graduated from the University of Texas and became a county school superintendent.
 Another brother graduated from East Texas State College and became a lawyer.
+Another brother became a successful entrepreneur.
+A business he started, Coston Concrete, still operates in the town of Palestine, Texas.
 His youngest brother, who wanted to farm, inherited the whole farm, near Enloe, Texas, thanks to his five older brothers disclaiming their inherited shares of the family farm to him.
 According to my mother Snazzy was “the doctor” at the Coston farm.
 He would “see about” the African-American workers who did the work on the farm when they got sick.
-He had a Coston uncle who was a real medical doctor with whom he would consult about serious cases.
+He had a Coston uncle who was a real medical doctor who practiced medicine in the area.

 My mother Ida Belle Coston Stapleton took a few business courses at a Draughn’s Business College after she got out of high school.
 She told me shortly before she died here in Statesboro, at age 92, that she never made less than an A in school.